miguelperales10/CRT_model_codes/README.md

   - The "simulation_combined_CT_RT" code simulates the longitudinal evolution of tumor subpopulations in a virtual mouse.
   - The "eqs_RT" code contains the system of ordinary differential equations (ODEs) used in this model.

 The fourth folder, global_sensitivity_analysis, contains the codes required to perform a global sensitivity analysis of the CRT model using the FAST and Sobol methods.
 The analysis identifies the biological and therapeutic scheduling parameters that most significantly impact overall survival in virtual mice.
-The GSAT toolbox is included in the folder to handle sampling and computation of sensitivity indices.
+The GSAT folder is included here to handle sampling and computation of sensitivity indices.
   - The "my_model" code defines the model, which simulate the tumor dynamics until reach the fatal volume, depending on initial condition, CRT model parameters value and treatment schedule.
 The model output is survival time.
   - The "CRT_eqs" code contains the equations used to simulate the CRT dynamics, as before.
   - The "simul_combined_CRT" code simulates tumor evolution under combined chemoradiotherapy.